-Kiwifruit has a wide range of minerals and vitamins that are beneficial to your dog’s health.
-These include vitamins C, E, niacin, B6, B1, folic acid as well as magnesium, potassium, copper, manganese, and phosphorus.
+Kiwifruit has a wide range of minerals and vitamins that benefit your dog’s health.
+These include vitamins C, E, niacin, B6, B1, folic acid, magnesium, potassium, copper, manganese, and phosphorus.

 12. Can Help Increase Milk Production

 The vitamin E content in kiwifruit can also be used to increase a mother dog’s milk production.
-The nutrient boosts the quality and amount of their breast milk which helps keep their babies healthy during their first few months of life.
+The nutrient boosts the quality and amount of breast milk, which helps keep their babies healthy during their first few months.

 13. Helps Mature Dogs Keep Their Youthful Appearance

-As dog’s age, they start to develop gray hairs and age spots around their muzzle, ears, and eyes.
-Kiwifruit is rich in vitamin C which helps promote the production of collagen; an important protein that keeps your dog’s skin looking young and healthy.
+As dog’s age, they develop gray hairs and spots around their muzzle, ears, and eyes.
+Kiwifruit is rich in vitamin C, which helps promote the production of collagen, an essential protein that keeps your dog’s skin looking young and healthy.

 What Fruits Are Bad For Dogs?